aws-powertools/powertools-lambda-typescript/docs/features/event-handler/appsync-graphql.md

 You must have an existing AppSync GraphQL API and IAM permissions to invoke your Lambda function.
 That said, there is no additional permissions to use Event Handler as routing requires no dependency (_standard library_).

-This is the sample infrastructure we are using for the initial examples with a AppSync Direct Lambda Resolver.
+This is the sample infrastructure we will be using for the initial examples with an AppSync Direct Lambda Resolver.

 === "gettingStartedSchema.graphql"